AlexOkrepkyi/SQL-hackerrank/README.md

 # SQL-hackerrank
-A list of interesting (imho) *.txt files with correct solutions from the hackerrank.com, SQL challenges.
+A list of interesting (imho) *.txt files with correct solutions from the hackerrank.com, SQL challenges, MySQL database.